mittko/Pojarprotekt/README.md

 itext-xtra-5.5.1.jar  / used to create pdf documents / \
 itextpdf-5.5.1.jar  / used to create pdf documents / \
 jxl.jar / used to create and load xls data sheet / \
 pdf-renderer-1.0.5.jar / used to render pdf documents /

+// dependence needed for http request (retrofit) converter-gson-2.9.0.jar gson-2.8.5.jar
+okhttp-3.14.9.jar
+okio-1.17.2.jar
+retrofit-2.9.0.jar

 located in the root folder on the projects, for use of runnable jar file (to create runnable jar file click Build->Build Artifacts->Rebuild)